Financial Analysis: ATRenew (RERE) versus Its Peers

 |2.62

-6.8% of ATRenew shares are held by institutional investors.
-Comparatively, 25.2% of shares of all “Retail stores, not elsewhere classified” companies are held by institutional investors.
-10.7% of ATRenew shares are held by insiders.
-Comparatively, 27.4% of shares of all “Retail stores, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+6.8% of ATRenew shares are owned by institutional investors.
+Comparatively, 25.8% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
+10.7% of ATRenew shares are owned by insiders.
+Comparatively, 25.2% of shares of all “Retail stores, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary